yyshen/whitepaper/README.md

 The paper build should work on Linux and MacOs systems.

-You will need the `tex-live` package installed.
+You will need the packages `texlive-latex-extra` and `texlive-fonts-extra` installed.
 With that, simply

     make

 should produce the file `whitepaper.pdf`.

 The file `references.bib` is generated from a larger database not included in this repository, but the paper should build fine without this database.
+If `make` asks you if you want to regenerate the file, it is safe to say no.

 ## Contact